 Treasure in No-Man’s-Land

-Now that everybody has this Bridge Hoist Part, you can finally finish off the Old Sycamore Caves area and claim the treasure in the no-man’s-land.
+With the Mandibles of a Huge Bug in your hands, it’s time to leave the Old Syacmore Depths for a bit and finish up the caves above.
+Depending on your past actions, you can return to Gatekeeper Quoggy and claim the Bridge Hoist Part, should you not have claimed the device earlier through violence.
+However you managed it, now that everybody has this Bridge Hoist Part you can finally finish off the Old Sycamore Caves area and claim the treasure in the no-man’s-land.
 From Gatekeeper Quoggy head south to the cavern in which the Mites are (or were) sorting junk, and from there take a passage in the southwestern corner of the chamber, which leads south to another chamber full of Mites.

 Combat-wise you’ll find a Mite Sentinel, two Mites, a Mite Scout and two Mite Butchers, all of which are simple melee foes.
 Loot a sack near the center of the area and notice two pens in the chamber which reveal… well, war is a harsh teacher, and the Mites have been learning cruel lessons.